At Morton Fraser we have highlighted clarity as our guiding principle.

 Fantastic effort from both and a huge total raised for a great cause!

 Everyone at Morton Fraser is working towards reaching our goal for funds raised for our charity of the year.

 Some of our key initiatives are set out below.

-Charities - We provide support to charities in a variety of ways.
+We provide support to charities in a variety of ways.
 We donate to a number of charitable organisations, as well as getting actively involved in fundraising through various events and activities, from sporting events to fund-raising auctions.
-Each year our employees select a principal charity for the year; currently Age Scotland.
-We have previously supported charities including: Sick Kids Friends Foundation Edinburgh, Ronald McDonald House Glasgow, Macmillan Cancer Support, Alzheimer's Research Scotland, The Bethany Trust, St Columba's Hospice in Edinburgh and the Prince and Princess of Wales Hospice in Glasgow.
+Each year our employees select a principal charity for the year; currently SAMH.
+We have previously supported charities including: Age Scotland, Sick Kids Friends Foundation Edinburgh, Ronald McDonald House Glasgow, Macmillan Cancer Support, Alzheimer's Research Scotland, The Bethany Trust, St Columba's Hospice in Edinburgh and the Prince and Princess of Wales Hospice in Glasgow.
 We aim to raise over £10,000 each year.